Sorcerio/MBM-Music-Visualizer/README.md

 _When testing your generations_, consider bypassing the `Prompt Sequence Renderer` and its outputs.
 (Alternatively, set the `image_limit` to `1` or higher to generate only a specific number of images.)
 Doing so **will still produce complete charts** for most data sources allowing you to preview the general flow of the visualization before you commit to image generation for all frames.

+## Documentation

+Additional documentation can be found in the [Documentation directory](./docs/) included in this repository.